mwmckee/intro-to-python/introduction-to-cloud-9.md

 tip: if you have a grammar error it'll let you know by having a red circle next to the line of code with the error

+tip: frequently the error is before or after the line in which python tells you the errors

+Go back and forth between demonstrating and having the students try it for themselves